Here’s a look at the life of author, television personality and entrepreneur, Martha Stewart.

 September 21, 2005 - “The Apprentice: Martha Stewart” debuts on NBC.

-October 2005 - Stewart enters a deal with home building company KB Homes in which KB Homes builds a subdivision of houses based on designs by Stewart which are in turn inspired by houses owned by Stewart.
-The first neighborhood of houses is built near Raleigh North Carolina, and additional neighborhoods are planned near Atlanta, Georgia; Houston, Texas; Orlando, Florida and Riverside California.
+October 2005 - Stewart enters a deal with home building company KB Homes in which KB Homes builds a subdivision of houses based on designs by Stewart.
+The first neighborhood of houses is to be built in North Carolina.

 August 8, 2006 - Stewart agrees to pay $195,000 to settle an insider trading probe with the SEC.
 She is barred from serving as chief executive or chief financial officer of any public company for five years.

 September 2009 - Stewart announces a new product partnership with The Home Depot, launching in 2010.

 January 2010 - The partnership between Stewart and Kmart ends.